 Central air conditioning systems are typically unsung heroes in keeping your home cool during blistering hot & humid summer days.
 However, if your HVAC system breaks down this summer and your system is older than 15 years, you have a huge decision to make – repair vs replace!
-This is due to the US Government’s mandatory R-22 refrigerant phase-out.
-Old home air conditioning units that utilize R-22 will soon have to give way to newer models because of the following reasons:
+This is due to the US Government’s mandatory R-22 refrigerant phase-out that was finalized on January 1, 2020.
+Owners of old home R-22 air conditioning units will have to either give way to newer models or have a hefty repair bill on their hands because of the following reasons:

-What Year Will R-22 Be Totally Banned In The US?
+What Year Was R-22 Totally Banned In The US?

-- What Year Will R-22 Be Totally Banned In The US?
+- 1 What Year Was R-22 Totally Banned In The US?

-- Why is R22 Banned?
+- 3 Why Was R22 Banned?
 Environmental Damage By Continued Use Of R-22

 Is R22 Refrigerant Still Available In Massachusetts?

-Yes, it is available through the end of 2019 however, it has become extremely expensive since the production is limited and the demand is large.
+Yes, it is available, however, it has become extremely expensive since the production is illegal and the demand is large.
 In some cases, it may cost as much as $2,000 to recharge your home central air-conditioning system.
 The larger the AC system, the more expensive your refrigerant charge will be.
 Savvy homeowners will start to compare the cost of recharging older central AC units that are declining in energy efficiency versus upgrading their central cooling systems.

 Contact us today for a free assessment and cost analysis for your home cooling systems.

-As of January 2020, we will no longer have access to R-22 refrigerant.
-Consequently, if your home’s cooling system needs a recharge in 2020 or beyond, you will have no choice but to replace your HVAC equipment.
+As of January 2020, R-22 refrigerant was no longer being produced or imported into the United States.
+Consequently, if your home’s cooling system needs a recharge this year or after, you will have no choice but to pay astronomical costs for an R22 refill or replace your HVAC equipment.
 Take advantage of lower prices this year if your home AC system is older than 15 years.

-Why is R22 Banned?
+Why Was R22 Banned?
 Environmental Damage By Continued Use Of R-22

 Energy Efficiency And Refrigerant Comparison: R-22 Vs R410a.
 Which Is Better?